Liyubov/heterogeneous-dynamics-on-networks/README.md

-# Heterogeneous random walk on network
+## Heterogeneous random walk on network

-This is another project, which we are working with my colleagues from Ecole Polytechnique.
+This is another project, which we are working with my colleagues from Ecole Polytechnique (in the group of Dr.Denis Grebenkov from Laboratoir of Condensed Matter Physics).
+Code is available in Matlab.
-More details about the articles about Heterogeneous Continuous time random walk model  are here https://sites.google.com/view/fellowshipresultsliubov/research-projects/random-walks-analysis-and-applications?authuser=0
+More details about the articles and computation of the propagator for Heterogeneous Continuous time random walk model can be found in https://sites.google.com/view/fellowshipresultsliubov/research-projects/random-walks-analysis-and-applications?authuser=0